tarunsankhla/ecommerce-react/README.md

  <hr/>

  # About
- Feetz is Ecommerce platform for variety of footwear from boots, snicker, sports footwear.
+ Feetz is an eCommerce platform for a variety of footwear from boots, Snickers, and sports footwear.
 All in here!!
   <p align="center"> <img src="https://github.com/tarunsankhla/Ecommerce/blob/master/asset/img/logo_banner.png" alt="logoImage" width="100%" height="auto" /></p>
  <br/>